Metro Hamilton

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes

-Although the market is softening and new construction starts have begun to slow, there is enough in the pipeline to provide a steady stream of new stock until early 2026.
+While the market is softening and new construction starts have begun to slow, the existing pipeline is expected to provide a steady supply of new homes through 2027.

-Based on Mortgage Sandbox Analysis, Hamilton is at moderate risk of a significant market correction.
+Based on Mortgage Sandbox analysis, Hamilton remains at a moderate risk of a market correction.

 Need a great local Realtor?